Applying Our Research To Help Families

 Breakdown within the family of communication and trust (60%)

 Heirs unprepared to manage and unwilling to be held accountable (25%)

 - Lack of an agreed upon family wealth mission (10%)

 This assessment is anonymous and is taken by all family members, including spouses, and adult children and grandchildren.
 This assessment provides the family with a baseline for the family’s current odds of post-transition success.
 This baseline is a comparison to the 2,500 families in The Williams Group research.
 It can be compared against future assessment results to measure progress.

 Below is an example of a family's survey results before and after coaching.

-To learn more about the benefits of our Family Readiness Assessment Survey, download an excerpt from our book, Preparing Heirs.
+To learn more about the benefits of our Family Readiness Assessment Survey, download an excerpt from our book, Bridging Generations.